Our Creative Curriculum

 - develop the skills and attributes which will help them to make informed decisions about their wellbeing, health and relationships to enable them to live healthy and fulfilling lives

 Religious Education is taught throughout the school and is linked to other subjects and the Church year.
 The Diocese of Chichester “Guidelines for Church of England Aided Schools” have been updated and, following discussions between Governors and Staff, have been adopted as the basis of our teaching.
-We use 'Understanding Christianity' as a resource across the school.
+We use 'Understanding Christianity' as a resource across the school and our curriculum is based on the ESCC Agreed Syllabus.

 We accept that parents might not wish their child to participate in our religious education and any such parents should contact the Head teacher.